Auf Christi Himmelfahrt allein, BWV 128: 1

-In the opening chorus the chorale on the melody of the German Gloria "Allein Gott in der Höh sei Ehr" by Nikolaus Decius is embedded in an orchestral concerto.
+The opening chorus, "Auf Christi Himmelfahrt allein ich meine Nachfahrt gründe" (On Christ's ascension into heaven alone I base my own ensuing journey), is a chorale fantasia on the melody of the German Gloria "Allein Gott in der Höh sei Ehr" by Nikolaus Decius is embedded in an orchestral concerto.
 The cantus firmus is in the soprano in long notes, whereas the lower voices engage in imitation.
 Bach derived the highly figurative motifs of the instruments from the chorale tune: both a signal played first by the strings and oboes, then the two horns, then a fugue subject.
 Both motifs contain notes from the first line of the tune in the same order as in the tune, the signal contains the first five notes, the fugue subject all nine notes.